More On Reconciliation

 Such confidence we have through Christ before God.
 Not that we are competent in ourselves to claim anything for ourselves, but our competence comes from God.
 He has made us competent as ministers of a new covenant—not of the letter but of the Spirit; for the letter kills, but the Spirit gives life.”
 2 Corinthians 3:1-6 NIV

 We are the epistle known and read by others.
 The new covenant is one of love, bringing heart change to all who seek Him.
 Our godly life is the strongest witness there is.
-It is like the saying, “Preach a sermon and, if necessary, speak words,” commonly attributed to St. Francis of Assisi.
+It is like the saying, Preach a sermon and, if necessary, speak words, commonly attributed to St. Francis of Assisi.
+How does the doctrine of the rapture that teaches an eternal, everlasting hell, give Life?
+Hell is separation from God and we don’t have to die to experience that!

 God’s people are His representatives on the earth.
-We are meant to shine forth with the nature of Christ in our hearts.
+We are meant to shine forth with the nature of Christ in our hearts, not just call ourselves Christians.
 No godly message supports a life where sin is acceptable.
 God surely corrects anyone promoting an ungodly lifestyle based upon any doctrine, including reconciliation.
-Judgment comes first to the House of God, indeed!
+Judgment comes first to the house of God.
 It may be common to man, but God does not accept it as our final state.
 He subjected us to vanity—it wasn’t our idea!

 “For I am reckoning that the sufferings of the current era do not deserve the glory about to be revealed for us.
 For the premonition of the creation is awaiting the unveiling of the sons of God.

 For to vanity was the creation subjected, not voluntarily, but because of Him Who subjects it, in expectation that the creation itself, also, shall be freed from the slavery of corruption into the glorious freedom of the children of God.”
+Romans 8:18-20 CLV

 Vanity.
 Futility.
 Emptiness.
-Is not that the nature of the human condition when we look at all man has done to each other and to this earth?
-God Himself set this in motion and His plan takes care of it all, eventually.
-This scripture, that our current suffering just cannot be compared to the glory to be revealed in future, is sometimes the only answer God gives to those who have experienced the horrors of this life such as survivors of war and other atrocities.
-It may not seem like much now, but God’s plans are eternal, where our vision is finite, limited to our earthly understanding until the holy spirit lifts us to spiritual comprehension of His ways.
+Isn’t that the nature of the human condition when we look at all man has done to each other and to this earth?
+God Himself set this in motion and His plan takes care of it all in His time.
+Earth is our training ground, our temporary home where we learn to be like our God.
+This scripture, that our current suffering cannot be compared to the glory to be revealed in future, is sometimes the only answer God gives to those who have experienced the evil horrors of this life.

-While God’s love is unconditional and His mercy everlasting, the rewards for a godly life are conditional.
-Gifts are free, but His best and most precious rewards are to the overcomers.
-Love, joy, and peace found in His kingdom are eternal with overcomers ruling and reigning with Him.
-Those who walk His paths in righteousness now, following His precepts, are promised many things in this life as well as the next.
+Those of us who walk His paths in righteousness now, following His precepts and gladly submitting the sufferings along the way, are promised many things in this life as well as the next.
 Anyone who ministers the word of reconciliation, representing the truth that all men will be saved, is even more accountable for how they are living their lives.

 Consider God’s ways with His own through the history of the church until now.
 All through His word, God takes His people through adversity, not out of it.
 The righteous went through the flood, protected and saved by Noah’s obedience and preparation.
-God did not allow this weapon of His destruction to harm His own, but He also did not remove His saints from the experience.
-The flood is the closest He has come to starting over with this creation of His.
+God did not allow this weapon of His destruction to harm His chosen, but He also did not remove His saints from the experience.
+The flood was the closest He has come to starting over with this creation of His.

 We have many witnesses observing our growth in God.
 Most of us believe that God continues to use His saints on the other side, even seeing or sensing holy visitors in our midst.
 This happens at times when gathering unto God, other times when we are alone.
 The saints in heaven have an investment in what we are about here on this earth.
 They have yet to receive all that God has promised.